 Findings from neuroimaging, along with more traditional kinds of evidence, can help instruct the finder of fact about the cognitive and emotional impacts of chronic pain.
 These impacts are not ephemeral nor epiphenomenal: They are part of the pain disorder.
-231 Cognitive and affective issues arise directly from the brain-based impairments of chronic pain conditions.
-232 Pain neuroimaging and related research show how specific cognitive and affective regions of the brain involved in pain
+Cognitive and affective issues arise directly from the brain-based impairments of chronic pain conditions.
+Pain neuroimaging and related research show how specific cognitive and affective regions of the brain involved in pain processing become functionally and structurally altered by pain.
+As discussed infra, in Part III.B., research suggests that, when a chronic pain